USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel_support_nc4.md

 fatal: unable to access 'https://github.com/cjcoats/ioapi-3.2/': Protocol "https" not supported
 ```

-Then you will unload any modules using git purge.
+Then you will unload any modules using module purge.
 Then the git clone command should work.<br>

 ```
-git purge
+module purge
 cd LIBRARIES_intel
 git clone https://github.com/cjcoats/ioapi-3.2
 cd ..